 The greater bamboo lemur is the largest of the 3 bamboo lemur species and one of only a few mammals, having a predominantly bamboo-based diet.
 This sedentary creature spends a majority of the day eating mostly bamboo.
 It has to eat a lot of it in order to survive, as bamboo is not a very nutritious diet.
 The greater bamboo lemurs were initially discovered in 1870.
-However, due largely in part to deforestation, they have become fragmented and only about 500 exist in the wild today.
+Unfortunately, due largely in part to deforestation, they have become fragmented and only about 500 exist in the wild today.
 They were so seldom seen that they were thought to have gone extinct, until they were rediscovered in 1972.
 They prefer humid primary rainforests with old growth bamboo trees.
+The IUCN lists these lemurs as Critically Endangered.

 First the Stats…